Robust deep learning-based semantic organ segmentation in hyperspectral images: Experiments and results

 We described our strategy for the reduction of software- and hardware-related variability of our results in \autoref{sec:training_setup}.
 To get an estimate of the controlled source of variation, we ran the image-based \ac{hsi} model 5 times with different seeds and found the \ac{dsc} to be in the range $[\texttt{min}; \texttt{max}] = \varSeedVariationTestDSC$, the \ac{asd} in $\varSeedVariationTestASD$ and the \ac{nsd} in $\varSeedVariationTestNSD$ on the test set.
-The controlled software- and hardware-related variability between pigs in the test set is thus about a magnitude smaller than the inter-pig variability.
+The controlled software- and hardware-related variability between pigs in the test set is thus at least one magnitude smaller than the inter-pig variability.

 \paragraph{Model ranking} In \autoref{fig:ranking_dsc}, we illustrate the ranking stability with respect to the sampling variability for the \ac{dsc} (results for the \ac{asd} and \ac{nsd} can be found in \autoref{fig:ranking_asd} and \autoref{fig:ranking_nsd}, respectively).
-The bootstrapped ranking is relatively stable with the last three ranks being very clear and all other ranks varying mainly $\pm 1$ rank around the median (with image RGB being the only exception).
-Across all modalities, the ranking of the spatial models is always (from best to worst): image, patch\_64, patch\_32, superpixel and pixel.
-Hence, more context always improves the segmentation performance irrespective of the modality.
+The bootstrapped ranking is relatively stable with at least the first and last two ranks being very clear (more than \SI{90}{\%} of bootstraps resulting in the same rank) for all metrics.
+For the boundary-distance-based metrics, the number of models with a clear ranking is even larger and for the \ac{nsd}, all ranks vary by a maximum of $\pm 1$ rank around the median.

 [3]{Ranking stability of the different models and modalities based on bootstrap sampling on the test set with the \acf*{#1}.
 The area of each blob at position ($A_i$, rank $j$) is proportional to the relative frequency of algorithm $A_i$ (model\#modality combination) achieving rank $j$ across \num{1000} bootstrap samples with one bootstrap sample consisting of 5 pig-level metric values.
 The median rank for each algorithm is indicated by a black cross and the black lines indicate the \SI{95}{\percent} quantile of the bootstrap results.
-This plot was generated with the challengeR toolkit \cite{wiesenfarth_methods_2021}.
+This plot was generated with the challengeR toolkit \autocite{wiesenfarth_methods_2021}.
 Ranking results for the \acf*{#2} and \acf*{#3} can be found in \autoref{fig:ranking_#2} and \autoref{fig:ranking_#3}, respectively.}